ublue-os/website/docs/images/bluefin/developer-experience.md

 ## Instructions

-You can rebase to `bluefin-dx` manually by using the commands on the [image page](/images), however there are convenience shortcuts that allow you to freely switch a machine back and forth:
+You can rebase to `bluefin-dx` by using the following commands:

 - `just devmode-on` will switch a `bluefin` image to a `bluefin-dx` image
 - `just devmode-off` will switch a `bluefin-dx` image back to stock `bluefin`